harmstonlab/Goh_et_al_deaf1/README.md

 ## Analysis

-{% note %}

-**Note:** !
-Ensure that the annotation files are in the [expression/annotation](expression/annotation/) folder before running the analysis.
+**!
+Ensure that the annotation files are in the [expression/annotation](expression/annotation/) folder before running the analysis.**

-{% endnote %}

-If running from scratch, these scripts can be found in the analysis folder.
+If running from scratch, these scripts can be found as `.qmd` files in the [expression](expression) folder.
 If the repository is cloned as is, and the .Rproj file is used, there should have no issues running the scripts.

 ## Checksums